colindaven/awesome-pangenomes/README.md

 # Contributions

 Is something missing?
 Contributions are welcome, please make PRs to main or write an issue with a link.

+# Citations

+This is not "published" in an academic journal, but you can cite it via the DOI at the top if you like.